-- An1.
-Subject to paragraph 6 below, an institution shall calculate the own funds requirements for market risk of a position in a CIU using one of the following approaches: - (a) where an institution is able to obtain sufficient information about the individual underlying exposures of the CIU, the institution shall calculate the own funds requirements for market risk of that CIU position by looking through to the underlying positions of the CIU as if those positions were directly held by the institution; - (b) where the institution is not able to obtain sufficient information about the individual underlying exposures of the CIU, but the institution has knowledge of the content of the mandate of the CIU and daily price quotes for the CIU can be obtained, the institution shall calculate the own funds requirements for market risk of that CIU position under the sensitivities-based method set out in Section 2 by using one of the following approaches:

-- the institution may consider the position in the CIU as a single equity position allocated to the bucket 'other sector', being item 11 in Table 8 of paragraph 1 of Article 325ap; - (ii) with the prior permission of the PRA to the extent and subject to any modifications set out in the permission, an institution may calculate the own funds requirements for market risk of the CIU in accordance with the limits set in the CIU's mandate and relevant law: - (iii) in accordance with paragraph 4a, the institution may calculate the own funds requirements for market risk of the CIU on a stand-alone basis by treating the CIU as a single equity position and applying a risk weight calculated by a third party; - (c) where the institution does not meet the conditions in points (a) or (b), the institution shall allocate the CIU to the non-trading book.
+- 1. Subject to paragraph 6 below, an institution shall calculate the own funds requirements for market risk of a position in a CIU using one of the following approaches: - (a) where an institution is able to obtain sufficient information about the individual underlying exposures of the CIU, the institution shall calculate the own funds requirements for market risk of that CIU position by looking through to the underlying positions of the CIU as if those positions were directly held by the institution; - (b) where the institution is not able to obtain sufficient information about the individual underlying exposures of the CIU, but the institution has knowledge of the content of the mandate of the CIU and daily price quotes for the CIU can be obtained, the institution shall calculate the own funds requirements for market risk of that CIU position under the sensitivities-based method set out in Section 2 by using one of the following approaches: - the institution may consider the position in the CIU as a single equity position allocated to the bucket 'other sector', being item 11 in Table 8 of paragraph 1 of Article 325ap; - (ii) with the prior permission of the PRA to the extent and subject to any modifications set out in the permission, an institution may calculate the own funds requirements for market risk of the CIU in accordance with the limits set in the CIU's mandate and relevant law; - (iii) in accordance with paragraph 4a, the institution may calculate the own funds requirements for market risk of the CIU on a stand-alone basis by treating the CIU as a single equity position and applying a risk weight calculated by a third party; - (c) where the institution does not meet the conditions in points (a) or (b), the institution shall allocate the CIU to the non-trading book.

-[Note: This is a permission created under sections 144G(2) and 192XC of FSMA to which Part 8 of CRRthe Capital Requirements Regulations applies.]]
+[Note: This is a permission created under sections 144G(2) and 192XC of FSMA to which Part 8 of the Capital Requirements Regulations applies]

-AnWhere the mandate of the CIU implies that some exposures in the CIU shall be subject to the own funds requirement for default risk, an institution that uses one of the approaches set out in point (b) shall apply the own funds requirement for the default risk set out in Section 5 and the residual risk add-on set out in Section 4 where the mandate of the CIU implies, provided that some exposures in the CIU shall be subject to those own funds requirements;
+Where the mandate of the CIU implies that some exposures in the CIU shall be subject to the own funds requirement for default risk, an institution that uses one of the approaches set out in point (b) shall apply the own funds requirement for default risk set out in Section 5 and the residual risk add-on set out in Section 4, provided that: